 Generally, when a rough diamond goes through processing, it loses half of its original weight.
 This is the reason why processed diamonds have a price tag 100% more than the original price of the rough diamond.

-Usually a 1-carat diamond is created out of a rough diamond of 2-carats or more.
-Advances in technology however, made it possible for cutters to increase the percentage of weight retained during the cutting process.
+Usually, a 1-carat diamond is created out of a rough diamond of 2-carats or more.
+Advances in technology, however, made it possible for cutters to increase the percentage of weight regained during the cutting process.

 There are machines and software systems that have been developed to help the rough cutting process where you can see the flaws, and what polished diamonds you can cut from the rough diamond.
 It even then ties it into the pricing structures so you can see what margin you would make on each diamond after it has been cut and polished.
 The machine above is called the Sarin Galaxy 1000